id="main"

 To familiarize and instruct the individual in basic employer requirements relating to the performance of guard duties.
 Additionally, to provide the employer and the individual with the opportunity to select additional course work to improve the skills and knowledge of the individual.

+The listed courses should include a mixture of written materials, lecture and exercises.
 The hours listed are the maximum number of hours that will be accepted as part of the 16 hours of elective training mandated by the Business and Professions Code section 7583.6.

 Every newly licensed security guard shall complete a minimum of eight (8) hours of elective courses within thirty (30) days from the day the security guard’s registration card is issued or the day the guard begins employment.

 An additional eight (8) hours of elective courses shall be completed within the first six (6) months from the day the security guard’s registration card is issued or the day the guard begins employment.
+Pursuant to Business and Professions Code Section 7583.6 (b), the following outline includes subjects that shall be taught and the maximum number of hours that will be allowed for completion of the elective courses.

 A. Post Orders - Assignments , 4 Hrs.
 Maximum